Eurydia/practice-c-sharp/practice-elte-2023-spring/05 week/Births of graduates by seasons/readme.md

 Memory limit: 32 MB

-Evaluation: In 40% of tests, the count of data is ≤20
+Evaluation: In 40% of tests, the count of data is  $\le$ 20